Skip to main content

 Table of Contents

 Artificial intelligence is now the gatekeeper between you and your next job.
 An estimated 99% of Fortune 500 companies use AI-powered applicant tracking systems, and 48% of hiring managers now rely on AI to screen resumes—a number expected to reach 83% by the end of 2025.
 But research shows these systems discriminate at alarming rates: one study found AI resume screeners preferred white-associated names 85% of the time.
-When algorithms reject your application before a human ever sees it, you may have legal claims against both the employer and the AI vendor.

 How AI Hiring Discrimination Works